Amy L. Lansky, PhD

 Publications, Books, Technical Notes

-Amy Lansky is the author of an introductory homeopathy text,
+Amy Lansky is the author of a comprehensive book on depth consciousness,

-Impossible Cure: The Promise of Homeopathy.
+Impossible Cure: The Promise of Homeopathy (2003).
 This book

 been adopted by several schools as a text, and has also